Disclaimer

 - Only for this payment: validate the bank account only for this payment (exception)

-Then enter the correct information for the second payment.
+- then enter the correct information for the second payment.

 You have the option to add a new bank account for the selected contact if necessary by clicking on the Add bank account button.